riken-aip/pyHSICLasso/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)
 [![Build Status](https://travis-ci.org/riken-aip/pyHSICLasso.svg?branch=master)](https://travis-ci.org/riken-aip/pyHSICLasso)

-pyHSICLasso is a package of the Hilbert Schmidt Independence Criterion Lasso (HSIC Lasso), which is a nonlinear feature selection method considering the nonlinear input and output relationship.
+pyHSICLasso is a package of the Hilbert Schmidt Independence Criterion Lasso (HSIC Lasso), which is a black box (nonlinear) feature selection method considering the nonlinear input and output relationship.
 HSIC Lasso can be regarded as a convex variant of widely used minimum redundancy maximum relevance (mRMR) feature selection algorithm.

 ## Advantage of HSIC Lasso